Country singer Toby Keith dies at 62 after battle with stomach cancer - Local News 8

 This is a developing story and will be updated.

-CNN’s Marianne Garvey, Raja Razek and Susannah Cullinane contributed to this report.
+CNN’s Marianne Garvey, Raja Razek, Amanda Jackson and Susannah Cullinane contributed to this report.

 The-CNN-Wire